Ocean Cools Further October 2024

 Above are UAH temperature anomalies compared to CO2 monthly changes year over year.

 Changes in monthly CO2 synchronize with temperature fluctuations, which for UAH are anomalies now referenced to the 1991-2020 period.
-CO2 differentials are calculated for the present month by subtracting the value for the same month in the previous year (for example June 2024 minus June 2023).
+CO2 differentials are calculated for the present month by subtracting the value for the same month in the previous year (for example October 2024 minus October 2023).
 Temp anomalies are calculated by comparing the present month with the baseline month.
-Note the recent CO2 upward spike following the temperature spike and the drop afterward.
+Note the recent CO2 upward spike and drop following the temperature spike and drop.

 The final proof that CO2 follows temperature due to stimulation of natural CO2 reservoirs is demonstrated by the ability to calculate CO2 levels since 1979 with a simple mathematical formula: